-- Cleaning.
-If the affected skin is not broken, wash it with a gentle cleanser and pat dry.
+Cleaning.
+If the affected skin isn't broken, wash it with a gentle cleanser and pat dry.
 Clean open sores with water or a saltwater (saline) solution each time the dressing is changed.

-- Putting on a bandage.
+Putting on a bandage.
 A bandage speeds healing by keeping the wound moist.
-This creates a barrier against infection and keeps the surrounding skin dry.
+It also creates a barrier against infection and keeps skin around it dry.
 Bandage choices include films, gauzes, gels, foams and treated coverings.
-You may need a combination of dressings.
+You might need a combination of dressings.

 Removing damaged tissue

 To heal properly, wounds need to be free of damaged, dead or infected tissue.
-Removing this tissue (debridement) is accomplished with a number of methods, such as gently flushing the wound with water or cutting out damaged tissue.
+The doctor or nurse may remove damaged tissue (debride) by gently flushing the wound with water or cutting out damaged tissue.

 Other interventions include:

-A large pressure sore that fails to heal might require surgery.
-One method of surgical repair is to use a pad of your muscle, skin or other tissue to cover the wound and cushion the affected bone (flap reconstruction).
+A large bedsore that fails to heal might require surgery.
+One method of surgical repair is to use a pad of your muscle, skin or other tissue to cover the wound and cushion the affected bone (flap surgery).

 Coping and support

-People with pressure sores might experience discomfort, pain, social isolation or depression.
+People with bedsores might experience discomfort, pain, social isolation or depression.
 Talk with your care team about your needs for support and comfort.
 A social worker can help identify community groups that provide services, education and support for people dealing with long-term caregiving or terminal illness.